 We combine being a close-knit collaborative of local schools with being an outward facing partnership.
 Each of our individual schools and colleges also belong to numerous regional and national networks including teaching school alliances, local cross-phase collaborations, and national collaborations of school leaders.
 All are aimed at improving educational outcomes for our students.

 Excellent continuous professional development is part of our culture.
 In addition to the wealth of training and development opportunities offered by individual schools, we also offer tailor-made consortium training opportunities for specific subject areas or to address shared training needs across our schools.

 Our individual schools have an excellent track record of training new entrants to the profession through PGCE, the former GTP and School Direct routes.
-We have combined our expertise and experience to develop our own new School Direct programme, in partnership with our outstanding HE provider the University of Hull, to develop trainees into outstanding teachers.
+We combined that expertise and experience to develop our own School Direct programmes, in partnership with our accredited HE provider the University of Hull, to develop trainees into outstanding teachers.